nitrimandylis/siren/PRODUCT.md

 One daily run over roughly one post is negligible, but this is the reason not to fan the job out or shorten the cron.

+A run with posts to triage and zero surviving verdicts appends `! classifier down, these are untriaged` to the push.
+Without it, a dead token, a spent quota or no `claude` on PATH reads exactly like Claude having read every post and found no dates, and you go on triaging by hand assuming it works.
+It is a note on the push, not a thrown error: filing untriaged is still the right outcome.

+The token's own expiry is silent for the same reason, so `workflow_dispatch` takes a `probe` boolean.
+With it on the job asks Claude for one word before touching ManageBac, so a dead token fails the run instead of waiting for a teacher to post.

 **State is `managebac/seen.txt`, one integer**, committed back by the workflow like `f1/state.txt`.
 Discussion ids are a global ascending sequence, verified across all 31 posts sorted by id landing in exactly date order with zero